splunk/public-o11y-docs/sp-oncall/spoc-integrations/generic-email-endpoint.rst

       70ysj-6ks..(endpoint key)..9284\ **+database**\ @alert.victorops.com

    Routing keys in On-Call are case-sensitive and must match the routing key name in the routing segment of the email endpoint.
-For more information on setting up routing keys, see :ref:`routing-keys`.
+For more information on setting up routing keys, see :ref:`spoc-routing-keys`.

    .. note:: if your email provider prohibits using a ``+`` sign, try with a dot (``.``).